RapidSoftwareSolutions/Marketplace-Plaid-Package/README.md

 | accessToken| credentials| A rotatable API token unique to a single Item.
 | accountIds | List       | A list of accountIds to retrieve for the Item.Note: An error will be returned if a provided accountId is not associated with the Item.

-## Plaid.getInstitutions
+## Plaid.getAllInstitutions
-Returns a JSON response containing details on all financial institutions currently supported by Plaid.
+Returns response containing details on all financial institutions currently supported by Plaid.

 | Field       | Type       | Description
 |-------------|------------|----------